apostrophecms/apostrophe-documentation/docs/modules/apostrophe-pieces/index.md

 replace the default `addUrls` method with one that assigns `._url` properties to pieces based on the most suitable pages of that type.
 See [the `addUrlsToPieces` method of `apostrophe-pieces-pages`](../apostrophe-pieces-pages/index.html#addUrlsToPieces).
+### composeBatchOperations() *[api]*

+### batchSimpleRoute(*req*, *name*, *change*) *[api]*
+Implements a simple batch operation like publish or unpublish.
+Pass `req`, the `name` of a configurated batch operation, and and a function that accepts (req, piece, data, callback), performs the modification on that one piece (including calling `update` if appropriate), and invokes its callback.

+`data` is an object containing any schema fields specified for the batch operation.
+If there is no schema it will be an empty object.

+Replies to the request with { status: 'ok', data: piece }
+on success.
+If `ids` rather than `_id` were specified, `data` is an empty object.

+To avoid RAM issues with very large selections and ensure that lifecycle callbacks like beforeUpdate, etc. are invoked, the current implementation processes the pieces in series.
 ### createRoutes() *[routes]*

 ### pushAssets() *[browser]*